 Optical character recognition (OCR) is the task of extracting text from image sources.
 The first data set on which you will run your classifiers is a collection of handwritten numerical digits (0-9).
 This is a very commercially useful technology, similar to the technique used by the US post office to route mail by zip codes.
 There are systems that can perform with over 99% classification accuracy (see LeNet-5 for an example system in action).

 Face detection is the task of localizing faces within video or still images.
 The faces can be at any location and vary in size.
 There are many applications for face detection, including human computer interaction and surveillance.
 You will attempt a simplified face detection task in which your system is presented with an image that has been pre-processed by an edge detection algorithm.
 The task is to determine whether the edge image is a face or not.
 There are several systems in use that perform quite well at the face detection task.
 One good system is the Face Detector by Schneiderman and Kanade.
-You might have also heard of the recent face.com api that does detection and recognition.
+You can even try it out on your own photos in this demo.

 The code for this project includes the following files and data, available as a zip file.